 While Eureka College addresses the safety of its students and takes proactive steps to educate students and make them aware of their surroundings, we do not ignore the fact that we cannot exist in a bubble.
 The information contained in this report is provided to promote awareness and supply the most accurate and timely information about the safety of not only Eureka College but the surrounding area.
-Please use this information to become more informed about our campus and community, and to partner with us to keep Eureka College safe and nourishing environment that it is for our students.
+Please use this information to become more informed about our campus and community, and to partner with us to keep Eureka College a safe and nourishing environment for our students and everyone in our surrounding community.